petersasi/deluge2-win-build/README.md

 1. Added Build Menu cmd file from MHerz
 2. Added a lib folder for common build code an createlinks.cmd to create a symlink to it into each build folder
+3. Unified Copyright notices in all CMD files
+4. Start using color to make build messages pop more out of the build output

 ### 3-Aug-2020 - fix missing files for Test connection